factorhouse/hsx/README.md

 **Note**: unlike Reagent, memoization is a performance optimization.
 Please refer to the [official React documentation](https://react.dev/reference/react/memo) for more information.

-If you'd like to disable memoization globally, you can:
+If you'd like to disable memoization by default globally, you can:

 ```clojure
 {...